 If you have experienced an injury to a tendon or have pain in the joints during movement after an injury, contact our team of professionals at High Mountain Orthopedics.
-We have offices in Wayne, Englewood and Paramus for your convenience.
-Our main number for all locations is 973-595-7779.
-Or you can contact us through an online form and we will get back to you as soon as possible to schedule an appointment.
+You can contact us through an online form and we will get back to you as soon as possible to schedule an appointment.

 Schedule An Appointment Today!

 If you or someone you know is in pain, we can help.
 Take the first step and schedule an appointment.